equilnite/stats-home/README.md

 - Do students who get placed in their program of choice at BHS perform better than those who don’t?
 - Does smoking marijuana cause memory loss?

-## Where to find Mr. Chang

-- H204: Period 1, 2, 3, Lsunch
-- H217: Period 4
-- H208: Period 5 & 6
-- Afterschool room undetermined
+Or simpler questions such as:

+- Is gambling worth it?
+- Has a game been rigged?
+- Has a sports team's performance changed?

 ## Outline and Topics

 The exact schedule will be posted on the calendar: [stats.echa.ng/calendar/](/calendar.md), but here are the topics you should expect to cover by quarter.

-- Quarter 1: Chapters 4, 1, and 2 (Designing Studies, Exploring Data, and Modeling Distributions of Data)
+- Quarter 1: Chapters 1, 2, and 4 (Exploring Data, Modeling Distributions of Data, and Designing Studies)
 - Quarter 2: Chapters 5, 6, and 7 (Probability, Random Variables, Sampling Distributions)
 - Quarter 3: Chapters 8, 9, and 10 (Confidence Intervals, Hypothesis Tests, I nference for Two Populations)
 - Quarter 4: Chapters 11, 3, and 12 (Distributions of Categorical Data, Linear Regression)

 ## Resources

+DO NOT USE GOOGLE FOR EVERYTHING.
+There are many ways to do statistics, and you are learning a specific way to do that.

+Your textbook is your main resource.
+Things that you find on the internet, unless specifically geared towards AP Statistics, may not be the correct way to do it.
+There are many ways to do statistics, and AP Statistics is looking for a specific approach.

-I will regulary update [stats-notes.echa.ng](https://stats-notes.echa.ng) with notes from each topic that we encounter.
+- I will regularly update [stats-notes.echa.ng](https://stats-notes.echa.ng) with notes from each topic that we encounter.

-Here are some resources you may find helpful if you feel behind / need more practice.

 - [Khan Academy](https://www.khanacademy.org/math/ap-statistics?authuser=0)